stacywebb/Facial_api/README.md

 # face_api
- Facial reconition for the browser using javascript and tensorflow.
+ Facial recognition for the browser using javascript and tensorflow.